The Ombudsman: The Best Conversation that Never Happened

 2) NEUTRALITY AND IMPARTIALITY

 The Ombudsman, as a designated neutral, remains unaligned and impartial.
-The Ombudsman does not engage in any situation which could create a conflict of interest.
+Ombudsmen do not engage in any situation which could create a conflict of interest.

 3) CONFIDENTIALITY